Mimino666/python-xextract/README.rst

     </div>

-We would like to extract the whole string "*500+ connections*".
+We would like to extract the whole text "*500+ connections*".
-By default, ``String`` parser extracts only the text from the matched elements, but not their descendants.
+By default, ``String`` parser extracts only the text directly from the matched elements, but not their descendants.
-In the above case, if we matched ``.member-connections`` element, by default it would parse out only the string "*connections*".
+In the above case, if we matched ``.member-connections`` element, by default it would parse out only the text "*connections*".

-To parse out the text out of every descendant element, use the ``attr`` parameter with the special value ``_all_text``:
+To parse out the text out of every descendant element, use the ``attr`` parameter with the special value ``"_all_text"``:

 .. code-block:: python